Cacti/plugin_thold/README.md

 * issue#81: Alert settings are mandatory, Warning is optional
 * issue#86: Undefined variable in snmptrap function
 * issue#89: Add Site to main table views
+* issue#91: Search filter not working from Thold Management
 * issue#94: <DOWNTIME> not processed properly when the value has never changed
 * issue: Baseline tholds generate SQL errors and PHP warnings